-As the nation's population becomes more diverse, our goal is for our students to reflect the diversity of our nation and for these students to provide extra-ordinary medical care, including in underserved communities.
+As the nation's population becomes more diverse, our goal is for our students to reflect the diversity of our nation and for these students to provide extraordinary medical care, including in underserved communities.

 In 2014, several medical college students across the nation engaged in an advocacy role to address diversity and health care disparities.
-This advocacy strategy, White Coats for Black Lives, challenged medical colleges to enroll medical school classes that have 31 percent under-represented populations: Hispanic/Latino, African American and Native American.
+This advocacy strategy, White Coats for Black Lives, challenged medical colleges to enroll medical school classes with 31 percent under-represented populations: Hispanic/Latino, African American and Native American.
 The strategy also called for taking steps to address health care disparities that are based on aspects of diversity.

-Penn State College of Medicine supports the goals outlined in the White Coats initiative and is therefore striving to increase the diversity of all of its students populations to reflect national demographics.
+Penn State College of Medicine supports the goals outlined in the White Coats initiative and is therefore striving to increase the diversity of all of its student populations to reflect national demographics.
 The College's overall student population, including students in the MD programs, MD/PhD Medical Scientist Training Program, PhD programs, master's programs, Physician Assistant program and Public Health programs, as of Fall 2016, is 53 percent female and 23 percent populations from Asian, African American, Hispanic/Latino, Native American/Pacific Islander, and multi-race populations, including 8 percent in the MD programs and MD/PhD program identified as underrepresented minorities.

 As the national population and our local patient population continues to diversify, we are equally committed to hiring a workforce that reflects the increasing diversity.

 Overall, the Hershey campus workforce, as of 2017, is 72 percent female and 18 percent minority populations.
 This compares with 72 percent female and 10 percent minority populations 10 years ago.